Norte del Valle Cartel: Los Machos (Diego Montoya Organization)

-Los Machos is a Colombian drug trafficking paramilitary organization.
+Los Machos was a Colombian drug trafficking paramilitary organization.
 The group started as Montoya's security force.
 Oscar Varela Garcia alias "Capachivo" is posed as the most likely candidate to assume leadership.
 Fifty-four-year-old Varela, along with the Robayo brothers, has control of Montoya's security force of Los Machos.
 Varela started his career as a hitman with Wilber Varela for the late drug baron Orlando Henao Montoya.
 Varela remained friends with Wilber Varela until he sided with Montoya during the Montoya-Varela war.
 Oscar Varela's name became known after he organized the Jamundí massacre, where ten investigative agents were murdered by a corrupt military unit.
 On July 5, 2008, Varela was captured by Colombian authorities in a farmhouse in Palmira, Valle del Cauca.
 The operation was during the early morning where Varela was captured while he was sleeping in his underwear with his girlfriend.

 Jorge Urdinola Perea alias "La Iguana" ("The Iguana") is another potential candidate.
 Urdinola is 42 years old and is cousin to the late drug baron Ivan Urdinola Grajales.
 He owns and operates many drug laboratories in the cartel's stronghold of the Canon Of Garrapatas and in the Colombian state of Choco.
 He is also the current leader of Diego Montoya's private army and hit squad "Los Machos".
 If Urdinola assumes control, his brother Hilbert Urdinola Perea alias "Don H" (Mr. H), will also co-lead.
 On June 25, 2008, Jorge Urdinola Perea was captured by Colombian authorities in Zarzal, Valle del Cauca.

 The fourth possible candidate was 39-year-old Gildardo Rodriguez Herrera alias "El Señor de la Camisa" ("The Man of the Shirt").
 He started his career as a leftist guerrilla and after spending ten years at Montoya's side he learned the trade.
 He also managed Montoya's security forces of Los Machos.
 After Montoya's arrest, Gildardo was starting to gain strength until Colombian authorities captured him on May 16, 2008, in a farmhouse in the Colombian state of Cundinamarca.
 The arrest was made possible on information provided by an informant who was paid the reward money.